vitringr/vault/nodes/Vector Space.md

 (Linear Space)

-Formal environment for [[Vector|Vectors]] and their operations, governed by a set of axioms.
+Abstract environment for [[Vector|Vectors]] and their operations, governed by a set of axioms.

 ---